jonnonz1/nz-statute-book/acts/public/1989/energy-fuels-levies-and-references-act-1989.md

   - **biofuel** means any gaseous or liquid fuel produced from biomass that can be used as a fuel for engines
   - **distribution** includes sale
   - **energy** means work or heat that is or may be produced or derived from coal, electricity, gas, geothermal activity, petroleum, petroleum products, uranium, wind, biomass, sun, water, or any other fuel (including engine fuel) or any other source
-  - **engine fuel** means any gaseous or liquid fuel that can be used as a fuel for engines, and includes biofuel, diesel, petrol (which is called motor spirit in Schedule 3 of the Customs and Excise Act 1996), synthetic fuel, and blends of these
+  - **engine fuel** means any gaseous or liquid fuel that can be used as a fuel for engines, and includes biofuel, diesel, petrol (which is called motor spirit in the Excise and Excise-equivalent Duties Table (as defined in section 76A of the Customs and Excise Act 1996)), synthetic fuel, and blends of these
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **Ministry** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **Secretary** means the chief executive of the Ministry.